ktindiana/fetchsep/README.rst

 * Free software: MIT license
-* DEPRECATED.
-DO NOT USE.
+* This documentation is DEPRECATED.
 WILL UPDATE.
 Documentation: https://fetchsep.readthedocs.io.
+* Best documentation is listed below in this README.

 Description
 ===========